elBukkit/MagicPlugin/MIGRATION.md

 # Migration Notes

+## 5.5

+ - Glass is no longer transparent by default (spells won't shoot through glass, too exploitable!)
+   This can be modified by copying the "transparent" list into your materials.yml and adding glass, etc back in.

 ## 5.4

  - Spell worth values are now defined in SP.
 There is a "worth_sp" parameter in config.yml that is used to scale